 - The same system flow rate is maintained at all times, to within 3% of the desired value.

 - Benchmark ASL perfusion measurements across ASL measurement techniques and MRI systems.

-- Internal flow and temperature sensors are calibrated with traceability to internationally recognised standards.
+- Internal flow meter is calibrated with traceability to internationally recognised standards.

 - The phantom connects wirelessly to phantom control software, providing real time control, monitoring and recording of the flow rate and temperature.

-- The exact flow rate and temperature during an MR acquisition can be determined, and cross references for Quality Assurance validation.
+- The exact flow rate and temperature during an MR acquisition can be determined, and cross-referenced for Quality Assurance validation.

 - Compare measurements with ground truth reference data (WIP).

 - Use as part of an ASL Quality Control procedure.

 - A Oliver-Taylor et al., "A multi-site round robin assessment of ASL using a perfusion phantom".
 In: Proceeding of ISMRM 2019.
 2653.
 2019.
 Abstract (PDF).
 D-Poster (PDF).

 - A Oliver-Taylor et al., “A Calibrated Perfusion Phantom for Quality Assurance of Quantitative Arterial Spin Labelling”.
 In: Proceedings of ISMRM 2017.
 0681.
 2017.
 Abstract (PDF).
 Presentation (PDF).
 Link to ISMRM Talk (login required)